markduan/postcss-sorting/lib/order/README.md

 }
 ```

-Or keyword `at-rules`.
+Or keyword `atrule`.

-Matches all at-rules, which have nested elements:
+Matches all atrule, which have nested elements:

 ```js
 {